wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 == Screenshots ==
-1. Embed chat room example in a live stream event with 1 million visitors.
+1. The most advanced chat room for groups with over than 340,000 installations.
 2. Radio chat room designed by the website owner.
 3. Mobile chat (Tablet & smart phones).
 A chat to go, keep talking from anywhere.
 4. Engage - Add videos and images to the conversation.